-When I moved to Georgia from Colorado, I was so excited to see how easy it was to buy collard greens.
-You could get them prewashed, shredded and bagged at the grocery store.
+When I moved to Georgia from Colorado, I was excited to see how easy it was to buy collard greens.
+You can get them prewashed, shredded and bagged at the grocery store.
 No more special trips to the farmer’s market or Whole Foods!

 Collards are cruciferous vegetables like kale and spinach and have similar antioxidant and nutritional values.
 My favorite way to cook them up is using Hugh Acheson’s recipe - Sweetened Collard Greens.
 He uses maple syrup (Hugh’s Canadian after all) but I use sorghum to take away some of the collard greens’ bitterness.
 Another way I like cooking collard greens is with rice vinegar in my Tangy Collard Greens recipe.

 However, I usually cook greens as a side dish.
 This recipe featured in the current issue of Martha Stewart Living is a perfect dinner dish for Meatless Monday – Stuffed Collard Greens.
 It's so good that they've given me permission to share it with you!

 Their recipe for Stuffed Collard Greens is reminiscent of stuffed cabbage leaves, and uses spelt, which is a whole grain rich in nutrients.
 (However, it's not gluten free.)

 Collard greens get their signature richness from being cooked with ham hocks or bacon.
 (I make my greens with country ham, which I call the “poor man’s prosciutto.”)

 For a vegetarian version that achieves the same depth of flavor, trying use Parmesan rind instead.
 It contains umami, the savory taste found in cured meat and soy sauce.
 The rind will hold its shape as the greens simmer.
 Just remove it from the pot when you’re done cooking.

 Stuffed Collard Greens